VocabWise/VocabWise.github.io/docs/blog/Posts/published/0002-ee_french.md

 ### 🚀 $\star$ Information of French-language proficiency Category in Recent Round

 As shown by [IRCC](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/mandate/policies-operational-instructions-agreements/ministerial-instructions/express-entry-rounds.html), IRCC invited **23,500** people in 2024, the highest score of CRS in French-language proficiency category is **478**, the lowest score is **336**.
-Generally speaking, if you are eligible for French-language proficiency category and have reasonably good CRS points, you have a good chance to be invited.
+Generally speaking, if you are eligible for French-language proficiency category and have reasonably good CRS scores, you have a good chance to be invited.

 ![CRS_French](../assets/0002/CRS_French.png){width=80% style="display: block; margin: 0 auto; text-align: center;"}

 ## Conclusion
 <span style="color: red;">**The French-language proficiency category has been relatively stable in recent years.
-If you are eligible for French-language proficiency category and have reasonably good CRS points, you have a good chance to be invited.**</span>
+If you are eligible for French-language proficiency category and have reasonably good CRS scores, you have a good chance to be invited.**</span>

 ## References
 For the most up-to-date information, please refer to the official IRCC Express Entry website and related documentation.
 Here are all of the links we referenced in this blog: